schmunk42/yii2-giiant/README.md

         ]
     ];

-This will render a Ckeditor widget for every field which is a text-field (see provider code) and has the name `description`.
+This will render a Ckeditor widget for every column named `description`.

     <?= $form->field($model, 'description')->widget(
     \dosamigos\ckeditor\CKEditor::className(),